mbouthemy/play2earn/README.md

 Your project needs to use React 17 or later.
 For deployment and production use cases, you also need to use Nextjs 12.2 or later to secure the transaction.

+### Backend Set-up

+In order to make the transaction secure and verify that no one is cheating, play2earn needs to integrate with the backend of [Web2To3](https://web-2-to-3.com).
+Read the [documentation here](https://docs.web-2-to-3.com) to see how to create a game and use the API key associated.

 ### Installation

 Add Play2Earn modal to your project by executing `npm install play2earn` or `yarn add play2earn`.